-All of us need to change our habits about fertilizer and water usage.
+All of us need to change our habits with fertilizer and water usage.
 I’m so passionate about this conservation effort that I created a television series about it called Flip My Florida Yard.
 The idea for the series was to inspire Floridians to be stewards of their own land, their yard.
-I wanted viewers to understand that we are all connected to our waterways (even the Everglades), and if everyone used reduced our consumption and put less chemicals in our water, it would make a huge impact.
+I wanted viewers to understand that we are all connected to our waterways (even the Everglades), and if everyone used reduced our consumption and put fewer chemicals in our water, it would make a huge impact.
 So, if you want to help your neighbors in South Florida, you should start with your own yard.

-My county is a perfect example on how we can make small (but significant) changes to lessen the impact on our environment.
+My county is a perfect example of how we can make small (but significant) changes to lessen the impact on our environment.
 Last year, Seminole County enacted some of the toughest fertilizer regulations in Florida, including a summertime ban, which is typically the rainiest time of the year.
 Water restrictions for Seminole County have been in place for some time, but county officials realized that excess nitrogen and phosphorus from homeowner yards could end up down storm drains and into our lakes, rivers, and aquifers — creating terrible algae growth and polluting our waterways.
 Seminole County even created a calculator to measure your fertilizer use (or overuse).

 Here are some tips to creating a Florida-friendly yard (and lowering your water bill!):

-- Fertilize only in the spring and fall, and make sure it’s a slow-release nitrogen.
+- Fertilize only in the spring and fall, and make sure it’s slow-release nitrogen.
 Click here for a list of Florida-friendly fertilizers.

-- Replace large, grassy areas that are directly in the sun with drought-tolerant native plants or alternative ground cover like slow growing ivy or mulch.
+- Replace large, grassy areas that are directly in the sun with drought-tolerant native plants or alternative ground cover like slow-growing ivy or mulch.

 - Make sure your sprinkler timer working properly and set to the water restrictions in your area.
 Also, check sprinkler heads to make sure you’re not watering the street instead of your sod.